Spring 2019 Newsletter

 Cape Ann Veterinary Hospital

-This year the tick population has surged despite last year’s drought, and we have an increase in the number of mice that provide a blood meal for the ticks and assist in transporting the ticks into yards.
-The adult deer ticks are the most active stage in early May, with 50% carrying Lyme Disease.
-The nymph stage is also beginning to emerge now.
-They are smaller than a pencil dot, and are responsible for 85% of human infections because they are difficult to detect.
+Ticks are plentiful year round in our environment.
+Dogs ticks are larger, and more plentiful in the spring.
+Deer ticks are active all year and can be smaller than a pencil dot.
+They are responsible for 85% of human infections because they are difficult to detect.
 Of further concern is the steady migration of the Lone Star Tick into our geographical area.
 Lone Star ticks are found in woodlands, underbrush, and grassy areas.
 They can transmit Lyme disease, Ehrlichiosis, Rocky Mountain Spotted Fever, Tularemia, and Powassan Virus, which can cause a severe meat allergy in humans.
 Please visit our website, www.capeannvet.com, and explore our new tab “Fleas, Ticks and Heartworm Control” as well as the “Intestinal Parasites” tab for more information about pets and parasites.
 There is also a link to the U Mass testing lab if you are bitten by a tick and want it analyzed for carrying any of these diseases.

 To take advantage of our manufacturer's rebates, free dose offers and guarantees that help us keep our prices these products below online resellers, give us a call at 978-283-3238, or email us at firstname.lastname@example.org.
 Orders may be mailed to you if you do not have time to drop in and sample our candy bowl at the front desk.
 We strive to help you make individualized choices for your pet’s protection needs.